sreerajr1/HimalayasAppTest/README.md

-Web Automation Script for Himalayas.app JobFilter Functionality
+Web Automation Script for Himalayas.app JobFilter Functionality using selenium

 How to Input Test Data
 ----------------------